refinedev/refine/documentation/docs/guides-concepts/forms/index.md

 import { useForm } from "@refinedev/core";

 useForm({
+  refineCoreProps: {
-  redirect: "show", // Can also be "list", "edit" or false });
+    redirect: "show", // Can also be "list", "edit" or false },
+});
 ```